- Help & Advice

-We are “Adige Radiators Ltd.” formerly known and named as “Pyramid UK Trading Ltd.” We are registered in England & Wales and our address is, Suite 8000, 592 London Road, Isleworth, Middlesex, TW7 4EY.
+We are “Adige Radiators Ltd.” formerly known and named as “Pyramid UK Trading Ltd.” We are registered in England & Wales and our trading address is, 592 London Road, Isleworth, Middlesex, TW7 4EY.
 You can write to us using this address, contact us by email at firstname.lastname@example.org or by calling us on 020 8892 0932.

 Who's the Data Controller?

 We may collect personal information about you in the following ways:

 Data you give to us:

 Data we collect when you use our services:

 Data from third parties we work with & social media websites